mindersec/minder/docs/docs/getting_started/login_medic.md

 ## Login as a user

 1. Log in with username and password.
-By default, `medic` will run against localhost, but this can be changed in `config.yaml` in your local directory.
+By default, `medic` will run against a public stacklok cloud instance, but this can be changed in `config.yaml` in your local directory or using the `--gprc-host` and `--grpc-port` flags.

 ```bash
 medic auth login --username  <username> --password <password>